solo-io/gloo/docs/content/guides/security/auth/extauth/passthrough_auth/_index.md

 ### Writing state to be used by other auth steps

 State from the passthrough service can be sent to other auth steps via [CheckResponse DynamicMetadata](https://github.com/envoyproxy/envoy/blob/50e722cbb0486268c128b0f1d0ef76217387799f/api/envoy/service/auth/v3/external_auth.proto#L126) under a unique key: `solo.auth.passthrough`.

+### Passing in custom configuration to Passthrough Auth Service from AuthConfigs
+{{% notice note %}}
+This feature was introduced with **Gloo Edge Enterprise**, release 1.6.15.
+If you are using an earlier version, this will not work.
+{{% /notice %}}

+Custom config can be passed from gloo to the passthrough authentication service.
+This can be achieved using the `config` field under Passthrough Auth in the AuthConfig:

+{{< highlight shell "hl_lines=15-17" >}}
+kubectl apply -f - <<EOF
+apiVersion: enterprise.gloo.solo.io/v1
+kind: AuthConfig
+  metadata:
+    name: passthrough-auth
+    namespace: gloo-system
+  spec:
+    configs:
+    - passThroughAuth:
+        grpc:
+          # Address of the grpc auth server to query
+          address: example-grpc-auth-service.default.svc.cluster.local:9001
+          # Set a connection timeout to external service, default is 5 seconds
+          connectionTimeout: 3s
+      config:
+        customKey1: "customConfigStringValue"
+        customKey2: false
+EOF
+{{< /highlight >}}

+This config is accessible via the [CheckRequest FilterMetadata](https://github.com/envoyproxy/envoy/blob/50e722cbb0486268c128b0f1d0ef76217387799f/api/envoy/service/auth/v3/external_auth.proto#L36) under a unique key: `solo.auth.passthrough.config`.

 ## Summary